 Polyurethane From an environmental standpoint, polyurethane-based synthetic leathers are worrisome because of the solvents, which can be highly toxic, involved in the production process.
 There is a wide range of chemistry combinations possible in the production of polyurethane, making its toxicity range wildly.
-As the majority of brands doesn’t disclose what goes into its processing steps, even when we’re talking about toxic components, it’s best to steer clear of it.
+As the majority of brands don’t disclose what goes into its processing steps, even when we’re talking about toxic components, it’s best to steer clear of it.
 PVC One of the main concerns surrounding PVC is the release of dioxins, a potentially hazardous chemical when burned.
 Because of its rigid nature, PVC calls for the use of phthalates in order to become pliable and, therefore, usable for clothing and accessories.
 The level of PVC-based accessories toxicity depends on the phthalate used.
 Viscose (Rayon) This artificial fiber is made from wood pulp, which makes it sustainable, right?
 Wrong.
 Using rayon for clothing is considered one of the culprits for the depletion of the world’s forests.
-Old growth forests are cleared to produce pulpwood plantations, like eucalyptus.
-Turning wood pulp into rayon involves the use of hazardous chemicals, such as caustic soda and sulfuric acid.
+Old-growth forests are cleared to produce pulpwood plantations, like eucalyptus.
+Turning wood pulp into a rayon involves the use of hazardous chemicals, such as caustic soda and sulfuric acid.

 So, What Should You Use Instead?

 Eco-friendly fashion really is the answer in this case.
 It takes an alternate route, focusing on making things differently: